 As part of this, Open Briefing operates a no weapons policy.
 We only deploy unarmed security advisers, as we do not wish to add further armed actors into already volatile situations.
 We believe that humanitarians and aid workers are best secured through the acceptance of local communities, not through fortification and deterrence; fighting fire with fire will not work.
 All our protective services are intelligence-led and based on preventative strategies and proactive measures.
 This position was reached after consulting with stakeholders; however, we recognise that civil society needs honest conversations about the use of armed guards, as the present situation of, for example, aid workers relying on UN peacekeepers for protection or journalists being embedded with US or other forces essentially outsources the use of weapons to others.
 Open Briefing is committed to inspiring and participating in this debate.

-In order to move from recognition of the problem to invention of creative solutions, our project will build on existing initiatives, including the work of the European Interagency Security Forum (EISF) and Humanitarian Outcome’s Secure Access in Volatile Environments (SAVE) research programme and their NGOs and Risk study and To Stay and Deliver Follow-Up Study.
-Our project will also look beyond the delivery of aid in insecure environments to include how human rights defenders and other civil society actors can benefit from a security risk management approach and the lessons learned by the humanitarian sector.
+Open Briefing is working to foster dialogue, forge creative partnerships and drive transformation in the way that civil society views and uses intelligence and security to effectively assist vulnerable communities in fragile and conflict-affected states while ensuring their own operational security.
+Specifically, we seek to take the lessons learned and best practices of the humanitarian aid sector and apply them across the NGO community.
+In order to move from recognition of the problem to invention of creative solutions, our work builds on existing initiatives, including the work of the European Interagency Security Forum (EISF) and Humanitarian Outcome’s Secure Access in Volatile Environments (SAVE) research programme and their NGOs and Risk study and To Stay and Deliver Follow-Up Study.
+Our work looks beyond the delivery of aid in insecure environments to include how human rights defenders and other civil society actors can benefit from a security risk management approach and the lessons learned by the humanitarian sector.